Rajan4436/whitespaces/README.md

-# whitespaces
+# Whitespaces.scss

-auto generated margin and padding responsive classes for quick application in any project.
+Whitespaces.scss is an scss file with auto generated margin and padding responsive classes for quick application in any project.

 Usage: